yinrouni/System/Assignment1_ShellScript_Assembly/part1/Readme.md

-# Logistics

-For this assignment (and every assignment/lab), you must login into the servers through `your_khoury_name@login.khoury.neu.edu` to complete and test your work.
-The reason is the examples I will provide below are compiled strictly for our machines architecture, and this is a consistent architecture where your submission will be graded.

 # Automate (some of) your life

 Getting familiar with the terminal is a fundamental skill to have.
 Many of you have various levels of experience using the terminal.